Growing with AI: Washington’s Agricultural Future

 • Jonathan Cox, Vice President of Science & Technology, Double Diamond Fruit

-• Miel Hostens, Robert and Anne Everett Endowed Associate Professor of Digital Dairy Management and Data Analytic, Cornell University
+• Miel Hostens, Robert and Anne Everett Endowed Associate Professor of Digital Dairy Management and Data Analytics, Cornell University

 • Steve Mantle, CEO & Founder, innov8.ag